Gibbard–Satterthwaite theorem

-While the scope of this theorem is limited to ordinal voting, Gibbard's theorem is more general, in that it deals with processes of collective decision that may not be ordinal: for example, voting systems where voters assign grades to candidates.
-Gibbard's 1978 theorem and Hylland's theorem are even more general and extend these results to non-deterministic processes, i.e. where the outcome may not only depend on the voters' actions but may also involve a part of chance.
+Gibbard's proof of the theorem is more general and covers processes of collective decision that may not be ordinal, such as cardinal voting.
+Gibbard's 1978 theorem and Hylland's theorem are even more general and extend these results to non-deterministic processes, where the outcome may depend partly on chance; the Duggan–Schwartz theorem extends these results to multiwinner electoral systems.

 Informal description

 Consider three voters named Alice, Bob and Carol, who wish to select a winner among four candidates named $a$, $b$, $c$ and $d$.
 Assume that they use the Borda count: each voter communicates his or her preference order over the candidates.
 For each ballot, 3 points are assigned to the top candidate, 2 points to the second candidate, 1 point to the third one and 0 points to the last one.
 Once all ballots have been counted, the candidate with the most points is declared the winner.

 Assume that their preferences are as follows.

 If the voters cast sincere ballots, then the scores are: $(a : 3, b : 6, c : 7, d : 2)$.
 Hence, candidate $c$ will be elected, with 7 points.

 But Alice can vote strategically and change the result.
 Assume that she modifies her ballot, in order to produce the following situation.

 Alice has strategically upgraded candidate $b$ and downgraded candidate $c$.
 Now, the scores are: $(a : 2, b : 7, c : 6, d : 3)$.
 Hence, $b$ is elected.
 Alice is satisfied by her ballot modification, because she prefers the outcome $b$ to $c$, which is the outcome she would obtain if she voted sincerely.

 We say that the Borda count is manipulable: there exists situations where a sincere ballot does not defend a voter's preferences best.

-The Gibbard–Satterthwaite theorem states that every voting rule is manipulable, except possibly in two cases: if there is a distinguished voter who has a dictatorial power, or if the rule limits the possible outcomes to two options only.
+The Gibbard–Satterthwaite theorem states that every ranked-choice voting is manipulable, except possibly in two cases: if there is a distinguished voter who has a dictatorial power, or if the rule limits the possible outcomes to two options only.